ibm-messaging/mq-ansible/README.md

 - `setupconsole` - configures a target machine's environment and permissions to be able to run the MQ Web Console.

 - `startconsole` - starts the MQ Web Console.

+`applyfixpack` - installs a locally available fix pack to an existing MQ installation.
+The selected fix pack must be applicable to the MQ version already existing on the target machine.

 ## Modules for IBM MQ resources' configuration